You might not be able to signup with us right now as we are currently experiencing a downtime of 15 mins on our product. Request you to bear with us.

 Key Takeways

-Last updated: April 2026.
-If you are sending OTP SMS in Nigeria, the sender ID you use is not just a branding decision.
+If you are sending OTP SMS using an OTP Verification Platform in Nigeria, the sender ID you use is not just a branding decision.
 It directly affects whether your OTP is delivered, how fast it arrives, whether it gets filtered as spam, and whether it complies with NCC and operator requirements.
-Getting the sender ID decision wrong is one of the most common reasons OTP delivery fails in Nigeria — even when the underlying API and routing are correct.
+Getting the sender ID decision wrong is one of the most common reasons OTP delivery fails in Nigeria, even when the underlying API and routing are correct.
 This is true across all major Nigerian business markets: Lagos, Abuja, Port Harcourt, and Kano.
 For API integration details, see the OTP SMS API guide for Nigeria.
 For pricing, see Nigeria OTP pricing.
 For the full regulatory context, see the OTP SMS compliance guide.

 What Is an SMS Sender ID in Nigeria?